-Patrick Friesen, a resident of Winnipeg for 30 years and Vancouver for a dozen years, now lives in Victoria, BC.
+Patrick Friesen, a former resident of the original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation (Steinbach and Winnipeg) now lives on the unceded territory of the Lekwungen people (Victoria, B.C.).
 He has published numerous books of poetry and has written several stage and radio plays.
 Friesen has also collaborated with choreographers, dancers, musicians and composers.
 He tours on a regular basis, giving readings and workshops all over the country.
 His book, Blasphemer’s Wheel, was awarded Manitoba Book of the Year Prize in 1996; A Broken Bowl, was a finalist for the 1997 Governor-General’s Award; and Patrick was awarded the ReLit Award for Poetry in 2012 for jumping in the asylum.

 A collaboration of spoken word and music, Buson’s Bell contains nine tracks of music composed by Niko Friesen and six tracks of improvised music.
 Text, on 14 tracks, is written and spoken by Patrick Friesen, with Eve Joseph co-writing and speaking on one track.
 Musicians playing on the CD are Niko Friesen, Peggy Lee, Jillian Lebeck, Lawrence Mollerup, Dave Sikula, Cameron Wilson and Mark Ferris.

 Songen, Patrick Friesen’s new book of poetry

 “Patrick Friesen is a wide-ranging artist, devoted to film, music and the stage, but poetry always has been, and always will be, his devoir and his duty.
 Songen is a haunting suite of 86 meditations on the complexity of life inside the words we use to describe ourselves.”

 — George Fetherling